Project configuration¶

 In most cases, this is intentional, the same configuration value is being used in different ways.
 The collision results in a single template variable that can be used for both the environment variable and command-line argument.

-Example collision¶
+Example Collision¶

 [[servers]]